seekingoutfriday said: I don't hate the Hunger Games story either! We're all just full of love haha

 Like I said before: None of us actually hate these stories.
 We just don’t like them as much as we like the others.
 But we still like them a lot.

-14sarah asked: Let me clarify...
+14sarah said: Let me clarify...
 I didn't hate "Quinn married Finn".
 I hated how it made me feel and what it made me think.
 I call it a nightmare because the stupid thing kept me from sleeping.
 Anything that evokes that emotion in my stone cold heart... is amazing.
 I don't want happy endings, I want real storytelling.

 Yes, I completely agree.
 I think that’s the real beauty of what TMF could do.
 She could write something you don’t particularly like conceptually, but make really respond to and engage in it once she committed it to prose.

 I have a lot to say about this post.

 First, I agree that the decline of the fandom has been really disheartening.

 As the second half of the third season began, many people declared that they would stop watching Glee once the season ended, choosing instead to exclusively turn to fandom contributions for their Glee needs—in the way of fics, manips, etc. However, many of the contributors to this fandom, feeling equally disenchanted with what Glee have become, became unmotivated thereby further supporting the decline of the fandom at large.
 Together, the two groups feed off of each other, and this fandom continues to wind down.

 TMF’s departure was a huge loss—if this blog is any indication—but there’s a silver lining here.

 I don’t think anyone will argue with the statement that Glee is atrocious.
 So atrocious, in fact, hundreds (maybe even thousands) of people have decided over the past three years to write well-crafted and engaging works rectifying the parent media’s flaws without any compensation aside from personal accomplishment.
 Consequently, the Glee fandom grew up.
 It moved out of it’s parent’s house.
 It got a job.
 It got married and had kids.
 And now it lives independently from Glee.